cylc/cylc-admin/docs/cylc-8-architecture.md

 - (Could potentially scrape suite databases rather than query Workflow Services, to remove all comms load from the suites ... but this has the potential for disk latency problems on NFS?)
+- Pluggable Sub-Services:
   - Suite Listing Sub-Service:
     - Location and identity of running workflow services (host:port).
     - Location and identity of inactive suites (stopped or never started).
     - Status of stopped suites (e.g. "stopped with N failed tasks").
     - (use existing `cylc scan`, as the user)
   - Suite Start Sub-Service:
     - Start up new workflow services (from inactive suites).
     - (use existing `cylc run`, as the user):
   - Static Sub-Services, e.g.:
     - `cylc graph` (dependency and inheritance graph visualization).
     - `cylc review` (formerly Rose Bush).
     - View suite definition.
     - Suite analytics.
     - `rose edit`.
     - etc.

 ## Cylc Workflow Services
 [TOP](#cylc-8-architecture)